-The reason for the emails is that it's important for the Australian Government to hear the experiences of as many graduates as possible so that higher education can best reflect graduate and employer needs.
+We know you've received several emails, however, it's important for the Australian Government to hear the experiences of as many graduates as possible so that higher education can best reflect graduate and employer needs.

-Each year %%PROVIDERTYPE_NAMEinstitutions%% have been able to improve career resources and develop students' work readiness based on feedback from the Graduate Outcomes Survey - Longitudinal.
+Each year %%PROVIDERTYPE\NAME\\institutions%% have been able to improve career resources and develop students' work readiness based on feedback from the Graduate Outcomes Survey - Longitudinal.

-Remember, complete the survey by tonight, Monday 7 March, to have three chances to win \$1,000.
+Remember, complete the survey by tonight, Monday 6 March, to have three chances to win \$1,000.